The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: The Adjoint Braid Arrangement

-The following notation is useful; let the \emph{sign} $s_\mathtt{X}$ of a shard $\mathtt{X}$ be the function on proper and nonempty subsets $S\subset I$ which is given by
+The following notation is useful; let the \emph{sign} $s_\mathtt{X}$ of an adjoint face $\mathtt{X}$ be the function on proper and nonempty subsets $S\subset I$ which is given by

-We call the top dimensional shards \emph{maximal shards}, which are characterized by the property that $\cS_\mathtt{X}$ does not contain symmetric elements.
-Maximal shards correspond to the geometric cells of \cite{epstein1976general}, \cite{epstein2016}, and the corresponding sets $\cS_\mathtt{X}$ are called (or are equivalent to) cells.
+We call the top dimensional adjoint faces \emph{adjoint chambers}, which are characterized by the property that $\cS_\mathtt{X}$ does not contain symmetric elements.
+Adjoint chambers correspond to the geometric cells of \cite{epstein1976general}, \cite{epstein2016}, and the corresponding sets $\cS_\mathtt{X}$ are called (or are equivalent to) cells.
 Note that cells also go by the name maximal unbalanced families.
-In \cite{billera2012maximal}, it is proved that the number of maximal unbalanced families, and so also the number of maximal shards, grows superexponentially with $n=|I|$.
+In \cite{billera2012maximal}, it is proved that the number of maximal unbalanced families, and so also the number of adjoint chambers, grows superexponentially with $n=|I|$.
 This is sequence \href{https://oeis.org/A034997}{A034997} in the OEIS.